Einstein Probe discovery of EP J171159.4-333253: an eclipsing neutron star low-mass X-ray binary with clocked bursts: Observations and data reduction

+The FXT \citep{chen20} on board EP is a Wolter-I telescope operating in the 0.3--10\,keV band.
+It has a sensitivity of $\sim10^{-14}\,\flux$ for an exposure of 10\,ks.
+The energy resolution is 120\,eV at 1.25\,keV (FWHM) and the typical localization uncertainty is $10\arcsec$ (90\% confidence level).
+EP/FXT consists of two identical modules, FXT-A and FXT-B. During the observation, the two modules can be set in different science modes, including Partial Window mode (PW, with a time resolution of 2\,ms), Full Frame mode (FF, with a time resolution of 50\,ms) and Timing mode (TM, with a time resolution of 23.6\,$\mu$s).

-The first follow-up observation with FXT on board EP was performed on 2025 June 25 at 14:09:08 UTC, two days after the WXT detection.
-In this observation, an X-ray burst and part of an eclipse event were detected, which motivated a daily monitoring program with FXT.
+The first follow-up observation with EP/FXT was performed on 2025 June 25 at 14:09:08 UTC, two days after the WXT detection.
+In this observation, an X-ray burst and a dip event were detected, which motivated a daily monitoring program with FXT.
 In this work, we analyzed the dataset of the first 22 EP/FXT observations collected over 21 days following the onset of the outburst.
-The remaining $\sim30$ observations will be discussed in a companion paper (Yang et al., in prep.).
-The data were reduced with the \texttt{fxtchain} tool available within the FXT Data Analysis Software Package (FXTDAS).
-Further filtering of the data was performed with \texttt{Xselect}.
-EP/FXT consists of two identical modules, FXT-A and FXT-B. During the observation, the two modules can be set in different science modes, including Partial Window mode (PW, with a time resolution of 2\,ms), Full Frame mode (FF, with a time resolution of 50\,ms) and Timing mode (TM, with a time resolution of 23.6\,$\mu$s).
+The data were reduced with the \texttt{fxtchain} tool available within the FXT Data Analysis Software Package (\texttt{FXTDAS}; \texttt{v1.20}) following the standard procedure described in the FXT User Guide.\footnote{\url{https://epfxt.ihep.ac.cn/analysis}} Further filtering of the data was performed with \texttt{Xselect}.
 For PW and FF data, a circular source region with a radius of $60\arcsec$ and an annular background region with inner and outer radii of $120\arcsec$ and $240\arcsec$ were adopted.
 Moreover, for FF data the inner $10\arcsec$ region around the source position was excluded, in order to mitigate the pile-up effect.
 For TM data, box regions ($180\arcsec \times 60\arcsec$) aligned with the roll angle of the satellite during each observation were used for both source and background extractions, with the center of the background region shifted from the source location by $360\arcsec$.